 - Listen to the selected story for information

-- Record information about differences between fiction and nonfiction books
+- Discuss the difference between a fiction and nonfiction book

 - Record information to contribute to the class graph